Scarabaeus1031/NEXAH/nexah/README.md

 # NEXAH Layer

-This directory is the **conceptual and lightweight package layer** of the NEXAH framework.
+This directory is the **conceptual, geometric and operational layer** of the NEXAH framework.

 It does not replace the full `ENGINE/` or `FRAMEWORK/` directories.

-Instead, it serves as the focused layer where the central NEXAH ideas become directly readable and operational as:
+Instead, it serves as the focused layer where the central NEXAH ideas become directly readable, geometric and operational as:

 - package entry points
 - field abstractions
 - identity documents
 - navigation primitives
-- channel and transport structures (v8)
+- channel and transport structures
-- switch and control dynamics (v9)
+- switch and control dynamics
-- resonance constructs (RATH, OLGO-JANUS, v-bands) *(extension layer)*
+- resonance constructs
-- geometric reference embedding (URF Axial Space + Root Bridge v9.1) *(experimental)*
+- geometric reference embedding (URF Axial Space + Root Bridge)
 - operational transition notes
 - featured visuals